Featured Treatment Areas

 Sacrum.
 A spade-shaped bone that is formed by the fusion of 5 originally separate sacral vertebrae.

-Coccyx (also called the tail bone).
+Coccyx (tail bone).
 Formed by the fusion of 4 originally separated coccygeal bones.

 Ilium.
 The broad, flaring portion of the hip bone (the crest of the pelvis).